 disclosed at net of charges recoverable.

 vi.
-Repudiated/ rejected claims disputed before
+Repudiated/rejected claims disputed before

-judicial authorities are provided for based on
+judicial authorities are provided for based

-management prudence considering the facts
+on management prudence considering the

-and evidences available in respect of such claims.
+facts and evidences available in respect

 vii.
 Amount recoverable from re-insurers are